CERN Human Resources Registration

-CERN requires everyone who is part of ATLAS or US ATLAS to be registered with CERN HR.
-It generally takes anywhere from two days to one week for CERN HR to process your registration.
-Since it is necessary to register before moving on to the next step in the process of joining the ATLAS VO, it is to your advantage to complete this step as soon as possible.
+CERN requires everyone who is part of ATLAS or US ATLAS to be registered with CERN Human Resources (HR).
+Generally, it takes up to one week for CERN HR to process registrations.
+Because it is necessary to register before moving on to the next step for joining the ATLAS Virtual Organization (ATLAS VO), it is advised that users complete this step as soon as possible.
 For more information, refer to the ATLAS new registration page.

-- If you can find yourself in the result, then you are already registered with CERN.
+- If you find yourself in the result, you already are registered with CERN.

-- If you cannot find yourself in the result, then you must register with CERN.
+- If you cannot find yourself in the result, you must register with CERN.

-- Also, check the more recent CERN Phonebook or The ATLAS Directory to ensure you're not listed there.
+- Also, check the more recent CERN Phonebook or ATLAS GLANCE database to ensure you are not already listed.

 To register with CERN (if necessary):